xdpirate/isitcutshort.com/README.md

 * In [`tools/Multisearch.html`](https://github.com/xdpirate/isitcutshort.com/blob/main/tools/Multisearch.html), you'll find a helpful JS tool that will let you provide a newline-separated list of show names and open a bunch of new tabs to search for those shows on both Wikipedia and IMDb to verify details.

+## Compression
+Since 2023-03-17, IICS uses LZMA compression on the data file to reduce loading times and bandwidth usage.
+If you wish to replicate the compression in your fork, use the following pre-commit hook:

+    #!/bin/bash
+    < data.json lzma -9 > data.json.lzma
+    git add data.json.lzma

 ## License for data.json
 The data file (data.json) is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 In short, this means you're allowed to reuse the data elsewhere, as long as you attribute this project, don't use it in a commercial capacity, and share it under the same license.